-- Section 6.
-Assignment of employees to designated departments shall be at the discretion of the EMPLOYER.
-When it is necessary for the EMPLOYER to assign/reassign an employee to a different work assignment, the EMPLOYER will provide such employee with two (2) weeks advance notice when practicable. - Section 7.
-The above provisions shall not apply to the seniority list established by the EMPLOYER and provided to the UNION prior to the effective date of a layoff as provided in Section 3A herein. - Section 8.
+The above provisions shall not apply to the seniority list established by the EMPLOYER and provided to the UNION prior to the effective date of a layoff as provided in Section 3A herein.

+Section 8.
 Employees on layoff will be recalled to fill vacancies in other classes and departments for which qualified, provided they may not exercise seniority rights to create such vacancies.
 Such employees may waive the recall if the salary rate offered by the EMPLOYER for the position to which recalled is more than twenty (20%) percent below the salary rate of the employee when laid off.
 The name of an employee so recalled will remain on the layoff list for the class from which laid off, subject to the conditions and limitations set forth in this AGREEMENT.

 The parties agree to provide employees who are laid off and in the "Alternative Placement Process" the opportunity to state their preference when there is more than one placement opportunity available to them.
-(The County would be obligated to take the employee's preference into consideration but would not be required to grant the employee's preference).
+(The County would be obligated to take the employees preference into consideration but would not be required to grant the employees preference).

-The parties agree that if there are alternative placement opportunities available and placement is not accomplished within two (2) weeks of the layoff notice, the UNION may appeal the matter to a person designated by the County Administrator for expediting.
-If placement is not accomplished within 3 weeks of the layoff notice, and if there is an alternative placement opportunity available, the employee will be compensated at the rate of the available position subject to offset by any EMPLOYER derived earnings (i.e., temporary or intermittent wages, or Reemployment Insurance).
+The parties agree that if there are alternative placement opportunities available and placement is not accomplished within 2 weeks of the layoff notice, the UNION may appeal the matter to the County Ombudsperson.
+If placement is not accomplished within 3 weeks of the layoff notice, and if there is an alternative placement opportunity available, the employee will be compensated at the rate of the available position subject to offset by any County derived earnings (i.e. temporary or intermittent wages, or Reemployment Insurance).